-On February 1, 1919 Jacob Bjerknes published On the Structure of Moving Cyclones in Geophysical Publications; this is considered to be the foundation of modern weather forecasts and a key moment for the Bergen School of Meteorology. the the foundation of modern weather forecasts and a key moment for the Bergen School of Meteorology. the the foundation of modern between the the foundation of modern between the betwee
+On February 1, 1919 Jacob Bjerknes published On the Structure of Moving Cyclones in Geophysical Publications; this is considered to be the foundation of modern weather forecasts and a key moment for the Bergen School of Meteorology.

 The exhibited document, a weather map was made by the Bergen School in the pioneer period of meteorology.
 It shows the weather situation on August 23, 1918 in the Southern part of Norway.